petershin/liferay-learn/docs/liferay-cloud/latest/en/reference/platform-limitations.md

 These limitations apply to the [Database service](../platform-services/database-service.md) in each Liferay Cloud environment:

-**Database Size**: The size limit for a database is normally 4 CPU cores, 15 GB of memory and 100 GB of disk storage.
+**Database Size**: The size limit for a database container is 4 CPU cores, 15 GB of memory and 100 GB of disk storage.
 You can increase these limits with add-ons to your subscription.

 **Downtime**: Database maintenance may cause downtime every few months.
 This downtime usually lasts about two minutes.
 This may not come with a notification in advance.
 You can set a [preferred maintenance window](../platform-services/database-service.md#database-maintenance-window-variables) to mitigate the impact of downtime.